Travis Proulx

 Proulx successfully advocated for the expansion of the State’s Tuition Assistance Program (TAP) and Higher Education Opportunity Program (HEOP), as well as the creation of professional development institutes that operationalized SUNY’s commitment to ensuring diversity, equity, and inclusion in leadership.
 He also negotiated New York’s name, image, likeness law, and secured historic funding for the research and development of semiconductor technology.

-Before to his service with SUNY, Proulx led advocacy and communications for Metropolitan Public Strategies, Environmental Advocates of New York, and the State of New York.
+Before to his service with SUNY, Proulx led advocacy and communications for Metropolitan Public Strategies, Environmental Advocates of New York, and the New York State Senate.
 Key campaigns include passage of New York’s groundbreaking climate emissions law and the state’s 2014 ban on fracking.